cnboonhan/cnboonhan.github.io/_posts/2025-12-31-Speeding-Up-Downlods-using-Multiple-WANs-on-Raspberry-Pi.md

 10. Run on SSH terminal multiple times: `wget -qO- https://ipecho.net/plain ; echo`
 ![alt text](https://cnboonhan.github.io/files/blog/blog-download-speedup/load-balancing-result-openwrt.png)

 In theory, this arrangement should allow you to load balance multiple download HTTP requests across your WANs.
+An additional benefit is the automatic failover that triggers on link failure.